 - Current Student Re-Registration Fee — $150 per student (due in February)

-- SAGE Dining lunch charges per child – (November through June only, charges to begin in November):
+- SAGE Dining lunch charges per child – (August through May):

 Application Fees and Deposits

 - A $165 non-refundable application/screening fee is required for each applicant.

 - A $600 non-refundable tuition deposit is required within 10 days of acceptance.
 The $600 will be deducted from the annual tuition amount.

 To be considered an Active Catholic and be charged the corresponding tuition rate, a Parish Verification Form signed by the pastor must be on file with the admissions office by the stated deadline.
 Any family without a signed Parish Verification form on file by that date will be considered non-Catholic/non-active Catholic for the purposes of priority admission status.